Michael L. Hauge

 I'm not here to discuss particular actions of particular people and how we should handle those situations.
 That can be for another day.
 Aside from the innumerable political scandals over the last few weeks, there was one decision that really caught my attention — it was at the root of a much larger story.

 Many writers and business pundits have been quite enthused to discuss the WeWork debacle over these last two weeks.
-In short, WeWork planned an Initial Public Offering (IPO) this year, but scrapped it due to both achieving a much lower valuation than they were hoping for and also continued revelations of corporate governance issues that involved the CEO, Adam Neumann.
-Neumann’s self-dealings have been plentiful and in the wake of both issues, he and his wife were asked to step down from the executive ranks of the business.
+In short, WeWork planned an Initial Public Offering this year, but scrapped it due to both achieving a much lower valuation than they were hoping for and also continued revelations of corporate governance issues that involved the CEO, Adam Neumann.
+Neumann's self-dealings have been plentiful and in the wake of both issues, he and his wife were asked to step down from the executive ranks of the business.
 The plans now are to also fire about 1/3 of the global staff, divest much of the non-core assets (including the private jet) and business units (including Flatiron School, a coding bootcamp).
-There’s been quite a bit written about the results of the botched IPO across a host of publications, so I’d encourage those of you who are interested to learn more.

 What I want to dive into here is one of the reasons why I believe this all happened but isn't getting as much airtime: Masa's fund structuring.

-They don’t believe that WeWork is going to grow or for another reason they don’t want to fund this deal any more.
-Now Masa is in an absolute bind!
+They don't believe WeWork is going to grow, or for another reason they don't want to fund this deal any more.
+Now Masa is in an absolute bind.
 He can either not invest more in it from the fund and watch the company struggle and possibly die (they are losing ~$1.7BB per year at this point), or he can invest as much as he can to help it.
-In this case, he chooses the second and injects $2BB into the company in January 2019 - some of this is his personal capital as well.
+In this case, he chooses the second and injects $2BB into the company in January 2019 — some of this is his personal capital.
 This is much less than the $10BB+ he had expected to invest.

-At this point, Masa doesn’t even want the company to IPO, since he wants the valuation to continue to climb while the company is still private, giving him an outsized proportion of the upside.
-But yet he’s caught now, because as PIF didn’t fund the January 2019 round, it’s unlikely that other companies would really want to do so either.
+At this point, Masa doesn't even want the company to IPO, since he wants the valuation to continue to climb while the company is still private, giving him an outsized proportion of the upside.
+But yet he's caught now, because as PIF didn't fund the January 2019 round, it's unlikely that other companies would really want to do so either.
 People talk, after all.
-So the next best option is to actually take the company public and reap whatever rewards could be gained at this point in time.
-But now that the business model is proving (potentially - I’m not an expert here on their business, but the S-1 didn’t look great…) untenable and unprofitable and Neumann’s corporate governance malfeasances are coming to light, no banks or retail investors want to touch the deal.
-(Aside from JP Morgan, who has been irresponsibly lending money to Neumann so he can buy buildings to then lease back to WeWork…)
+So the next best option is to take the company public.
+But now that the business model is proving untenable and unprofitable and Neumann's corporate governance issues are coming to light, no banks or retail investors want to touch the deal.

 Bottom line: it's a mess for Masa.